opencog/opencog/diary_b/README.md

 ## Now
 ### In Progress
-* Try to connect python debugger to cogserver.
 * Try to apply STI in my test cases.
 (Currently test cases use 'BlendTarget' which is only useful in development stage)